 The solution came in 2015 through Wakati – a solar-powered innovation that performs effectively stores fresh produce for up to 10 days with zero power consumption.
 Designed by Arne Pauwels from Belgium, Wakati does not deploy any cooling process, rather it keeps the fruits and vegetables hydrated, powered by a compact 10 Watt solar panel.

-The first-of-its-kind product, which seeks to solve food spoilage and wastage in countries plagued by food crisis, has drawn inspiration from primitive sustainable coolers, where water played a major role in preserving harvest for years, even centuries, reported Fast Company.
+The first-of-its-kind product, which seeks to solve food spoilage and wastage in countries plagued by the food crisis, has drawn inspiration from primitive sustainable coolers, where water played a major role in preserving the harvest for years, even centuries, reported Fast Company.

 Remember the movie The Martian?
-The science fiction showed stranded astronaut Mark Watney growing potatoes on a planet hostile to life, using some ingenious techniques.
+The science-fiction showed stranded astronaut Mark Watney growing potatoes on a planet hostile to life, using some ingenious techniques.
 In reality, the preservation mechanism in a Wakati device works in a similar manner, where a humid microclimate is artificially simulated inside a small tent-like structure.

 “I would try to preserve fruit and vegetables in a hot, extremely humid microclimate,” Wakati founder Arne Pauwels shared with Fast Company about how he conceptualised the invention.
 After a few rounds of experimentation, Pauwels came up with a medium-sized tent with a solar-powered evaporator installed inside it.
 The interior humidity from the evaporator keeps the produce fresh alongside saving water, using only one litre of water in a week.
 In addition, the system is antifungal and self-sterilising, negating the need for any manual intervention.
 One Wakati unit can preserve up to 200 kg of fruits and vegetables.